gscalzo/gscalzo.github.io/content/blog/ai-accelerated-mobile-development-londroid.md

 date = 2025-06-05T19:00:00+01:00
 draft = false
-tags = ["londroid", "mobile-dev", "AI-workflows"] description = "Highlights from my June Londroid talk on AI-assisted Android development and the guardrails that keep it resilient."
+tags = ["londroid", "mobile-dev", "AI-workflows"] description = "Highlights from my May 2025 Londroid talk on AI-assisted Android development and the guardrails that keep it resilient."
 +++

 {{< youtube ZjuPGTcUrnc >}}

 ## The talk

-At Londroid, I spoke to Android developers about using AI in solo and small-team workflows.
+At [Londroid at NewDay on 29 May 2025](https://www.meetup.com/android/events/307541693/), I spoke to Android developers about using AI in solo and small-team workflows.
 I opened with a question: _what if a one-person team could deliver like a studio?_ The rest of the talk looked at what changes when AI becomes part of the build chain instead of an IDE novelty.

 ## Four modes of AI assistance